apache/apisix/doc/plugins/error-log-logger.md

 ## Name

-`error-log-logger` is a plugin which push the log data of APISIX's error.log to TCP servers.
+`error-log-logger` is a plugin which pushes the log data of APISIX's error.log to TCP servers.

-This will provide the ability to send the log data which selected by the level to Monitoring tools and other TCP servers.
+This plugin will provide the ability to send the log data which selected by the level to Monitoring tools and other TCP servers.

-This plugin provides the ability to push the log data as a batch to your external TCP servers.
-In case if you did not receive the log data don't worry give it some time it will automatically send the logs after the timer function expires in our Batch Processor.
+This plugin provides the ability as a batch to push the log data to your external TCP servers.
+If not receive the log data, don't worry, it will automatically send the logs after the timer function expires in our Batch Processor.

 For more info on Batch-Processor in Apache APISIX please refer.
 [Batch-Processor](../batch-processor.md)